-While college can be totally awesome, you'd be surprised by how many people struggle with FOMO, the fear of missing out, during their first semester.
-If you end up without plans one weekend, don't meet your best friend on move-in day, or clam up around a cute guy, take a deep breath; it's totally normal.
-You have a full four years to experience college – there's no need to cram all the highlights into your first week!
+While college can be totally awesome, you’d be surprised by how many people struggle with FOMO, the fear of missing out, during their first semester.
+If you end up without plans one weekend, don’t meet your best friend on move-in day, or clam up around the cutie you met at the club fair, take a deep breath; it’s totally normal.
+You have a full four years to experience college – there’s no need to cram all the highlights into your first week!

 DON’T party too hard.

 Even if you went to a few wild parties in high school, there’s nothing quite like the college party scene.
 We don’t advocate underage drinking, but if you choose to do so, be safe.
 There’s nothing nastier than waking up the next morning with a horrible hangover and a lack of concrete details about what exactly you did last night.
 If you choose to drink, make sure to eat a filling dinner to avoid drinking on an empty stomach (a recipe for blacking out) and alternate every alcoholic drink with a glass of water.